Road Map to Photo-Embedded Literature

 What does photo-embedded mean?
 I have defined photo-embedded literature as any novel or book of poetry (or, on occasion, a short story) which includes one or more photographs that are meant to be part of the text.
 By that I mean that the photographs were selected and placed in the text by the author or were approved by the author as part of a collaboration.
 Ideally, I am looking for the author’s intention to have the photographs considered as part of his or her original textual material.
 Thus, my desire has been to weed out those books in which it was the publisher who added photographs because images might enhance the contents and/or salability of the book.
 At times it is difficult, if not impossible to tell if it was the writer’s intention to place photographs in a certain book.
 In those cases, I generally opted to include the book in the bibliography.

 What about artist’s books?
-For the sake of clarity, my collection generally excludes the vast world of artist’s books —those books created by visual artists that generally privilege the visual over the textural, although that’s a “rule” that’s broken continually.
+For the sake of clarity, my bibliography generally excludes the vast world of artist’s books —those books created by visual artists that generally privilege the visual over the textural, although that’s a “rule” that I break on occasion.
 Basically, an artist’s book tends to fall under the category of “I know one when I see one.”
+I usually point it out when I am including a book I think of as an artist’s book.

 How does the bibliography work?
 In addition to an undergraduate degree in literature and a graduate degree in art history, I also received a Master’s degree in Library Science along the way, so I know my way around the science of bibliography.
 This is not a proper bibliography.
 It started out as an inventory of a book collection.
 I built a collection of more than 400 volumes of photo-embedded literature, which I sold in 2019.
 As I built the collection, I also started this rudimentary bibliography on Vertigo.

-After I sold the collection, I have continued to actively maintain the bibliography as best as I could in a number of ways: scanning bookstores, reading many literary blogs, and using sources like Amazon to look for signs of photo-embedded literature.
+Even though I have sold my collection, I have continued to actively maintain the bibliography as best as I can in a number of ways: scanning bookstores, reading many literary blogs, and using sources like Amazon to look for signs of photo-embedded literature.
 A number of Vertigo “informants” look for and let me know about such books whenever they identify one.
 There are times when I have not been able to see a book in person, but have seen clear evidence of at least one photograph in the text.
 In that case, I will add that to the bibliography with some sort of caveat.

 In thinking of how people might use this bibliography, I’ve tried to strike a balance between big, unwieldy files and too many small files.
 So, there are five files that cover the period from the 1870 through 2009.
 After that, every year has been given a file of its own.
 At some point in time, these may be lumped together in five-year periods.